sibrcode/urwid-simple-examples/README.md

 These are some simplified illustrations of typical Urwid programming patterns.

-## buttons_in_pile.py
+## buttons_in_column.py

-Displays three buttons in a Pile, with click handler to highlight the last "clicked" button.
+Displays three buttons in a Columns object, with handler to highlight the last "clicked" button.

 ## gridflow_in_frame.py